Corporate intelligence firms follow U.S. graft probes to Asia

-HONG KONG/WASHINGTON (Reuters) - As anti-corruption cops from U.S. law enforcement agencies train their sights on Asia, the booming corporate intelligence business is not far behind.
+HONG KONG/WASHINGTON, March 14 (Reuters) - As anti-corruption cops from U.S. law enforcement agencies train their sights on Asia, the booming corporate intelligence business is not far behind.

 Two specialist firms have opened Hong Kong offices this month, transferring top executives from London and Washington.
 Industry experts say more will follow, as demand grows for people with the skills to guide companies through doing business in Asia amid a rapid rise in the number of corruption prosecutions.